navapbc/labs-decision-support-tool/docs/app/README.md

 ## Introduction

-This is the API layer.
+This is a Chainlit app built on top of Nava's open source [Application Flask template](https://github.com/navapbc/template-application-flask).
 It includes a few separate components:

 * The REST API
 * Backend & utility scripts